Chemistry

 CHEMISTRY 150—STRUCTURE AND PROPERTIES (NS)

 Fall, Spring.
 Credit, Three hours.
-Prerequisite: Mandatory Oxford College Chemistry Preparation (OCCP) online module must be completed prior to enrollment in class; corequisite: Chemistry 150L.
+Oxford College Chemistry Preparation (OCCP) online module should be completed prior to end of drop/add/swap as it counts 3% of grade.
+Corequisite: Chemistry 150L.
 This course will build a strong foundation in atomic and molecular structure.
 Students will interpret experimental data to explain structure, properties, and relationships.
-Students who withdraw from the lecture must withdraw from the corequisite laboratory course.
+It is recommended that students who withdraw from the lecture withdraw from the corequisite laboratory course as well.

 CHEMISTRY 150L—STRUCTURE AND PROPERTIES LAB

 Fall, Spring.
 Credit, Two hours.
 Corequisite: Chemistry 150.
 This course focuses on experimental practices including experimental design, accuracy and precision, data collection and analysis, and the use of evidence to make conclusions.
 Experiments will connect structure to properties of matter.
-Students who withdraw from the laboratory course must withdraw from the corequisite lecture course.
+It is recommended that students who withdraw from the laboratory course withdraw from the corequisite lecture course as well.

 CHEMISTRY 160—FORENSIC CHEMISTRY WITH LABORATORY (NS)